+- 1.1 Introduction

 - 1.2 Objectives

-- 1.3 Concept of HRM
+- 1.3 Concept and features of HRM

-- 1.4 Features of HRM

-- 1.5 Functions of HRM
+- 1.4 Functions of HRM

-- 1.5.1 Managerial Functions of HRM
+- 1.4.1 Managerial Functions of HRM

-- 1.5.2 Operative Functions of HRM
+- 1.4.2 Operative Functions of HRM

-- 1.6 Principles of HRM
+- 1.5 Principles of HRM

-- 1.7 Challenges faced by HRM
+- 1.6 Challenges faced by HRM

-- 1.8 Competencies of HRM

-- 1.9 Summary
+- 1.7 Summary

-- 1.10 Glossary
+- 1.8 Glossary

-- 1.11 Self Assessment Questions
+- 1.9 Self Assessment Questions

-- 1.12 Lesson End Exercise
+- 1.10 Lesson End Exercise

-- 1.13 Suggested Readings
+- 1.11 Suggested Readings

-In today's competitive environment, human capital management is critically important to remain viable in the global marketplace.
+In today's competitive Business environment, human capital management is critically important to remain viable in the global marketplace.
 Organizations may replicate processes, materials and structures of other successful organizations, but only the talent of an organization makes it unique and distinguishes it from all its competitors.
-As a result, HR plays a pivotal role in the world because people are truly the only thing that differentiates one business from another.
+As a result, HR (Human Resource) plays a pivotal role in the world because people are truly the only thing that differentiates one business from another.

-After studying this lesson, you should be able to understand the concept of HRM, functions of HRM, principles of HRM and responsibilities and competencies of HR manager.
+After studying this lesson, you should be able to understand:

+- (i) the concept of HRM

+- (ii) functions of HRM

+- (iii) principles of HRM

+- (iv) responsibilities and competencies of HR manager